Apr 13, 2023

 How to Install PostgreSQL on CentOS 7

-You can install PostgreSQL on CentOS 7 in using one of two methods:
+You can install PostgreSQL on CentOS 7 by using one of the following two methods:

 - Install PostgreSQL from existing CentOS repositories

-First Method – Install PostgreSQL on CentOS 7 using the CentOS repositories
+Method 1.
+Install PostgreSQL on CentOS 7 Using the PostgreSQL Repository

 1. Access Your Server